 Tip #2: Visit Other Redwood Parks

 Muir Woods is not the only park in Redwood Country.
 There is a large number of parks within the 2 million acres of coast redwoods, some of them logged and some of them are old growth like Muir Woods.
 And all of them are not as busy as Muir Woods!
-For a very special experience combine your Redwood Country visit with a trip to the Sonoma or Mendocino wine country or the coastal town of Half Moon Bay famous for its seafood.
+For a very special experience combine your Redwood Country visit with a trip to the Sonoma or Mendocino wine country or the coastal towns of Half Moon Bay and Monterey famous for their seafood.

 If you are staying south of the Golden Gate Bridge...

 If you are staying north of the Golden Gate Bridge...

 For information about other redwood parks, visit www.savetheredwoods.org or www.redwoodhikes.com.